veryMaker/signum-node/README.md

 Grab the latest [release](https://github.com/signum-network/signum-node/releases) (or, if you prefer, compile yourself using the instructions below)

-In the `conf` directory, copy `brs-default.properties` into a new file named `brs.properties` and modify this file to suit your needs (See "Configuration" section below)
+In the `conf` directory, copy `node-default.properties` into a new file named `node.properties` and modify this file to suit your needs (See "Configuration" section below)

 To run the node, double click on `signum-node.exe` (if on Windows) or run `java -jar signum-node.jar`.
 On most systems this will show you a monitoring window and will create a tray icon to show that Signum node is running.
 To disable this, instead run `java -jar signum-node.jar --headless`.